Flow Perceptual Style™ and Collaboration

 -

-A 45-page Celebrate You! action guide tailored to the Flow Perceptual Style.
+A 45-page action guide titled Celebrate You!specifically about the Flow Perceptual Style.

 -